24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 • After any extraction job lasting more than 1 hour

-• Following any flood, sewer backup, or sump pump failure
+• Following any major water loss, sewer backup, or sump pump failure

 • Burst pipes that have wetted framing, subfloor, or drywall